 - Drop dough by tablespoonfuls onto prepared baking sheets and bake for 12 to 13 minutes, or until lightly browned.
 Remove to wire racks to cool completely.

-Be sure to check out all the other bloggers who are participating this week in the 12 Weeks of Christmas Treats blog hop.
-And if you’re a blogger and want to join in on the fun, check out this post for the form to fill out to start baking along with us!
+If you’re a blogger and want to join in on the fun, check out this post for the form to fill out to start baking along with us!